You must pass a road test conducted by a qualified government driver examiner before you can receive a Class 1-6 driver's licence.

 - clear safety expectations for new drivers

-If you cannot take your road test before February 28, 2019, you must contact the registry agent location where you purchased the permit to receive a full refund for the cost of the permit, including the service charge.
+If you booked a road test permit before March 1, 2019 and were not able to take your road test before February 28, 2019, please contact the registry agent where the permit was purchased before August 31, 2019 to receive a full refund, including the service charge.

-Starting in March, standardized road test fees will be the same across the province.
+Road test fees are now the same across the province.

 Table 1: New road test fee structure